kehantan/labbook/docs/cell_culture/trypsinise.rst

         * incubate the flask for another few mins; or
         * add more TrypLE, then incubate for another few mins

 #.
-Dispense complete DMEM in amount which is equal to the amount of TrypLE used, to neutralise TrypLE.
+Add complete DMEM in amount which is equal to the amount of TrypLE used, to neutralise TrypLE.

-    For example, if we dispense 1 mL of TrypLe, then now we dispense 1 mL of complete DMEM
+    * If we used 1 mL of TrypLe for trypsinise, then add 1 mL of complete DMEM to neutralise

-#.
-Swirl the flask collect all detach cells.

-    *Optional:* you can use serological pipette to aspirate some media and flush the base of culture flask to detach the cells.

 #.
 Transfer the cell suspension into a 15 mL centrifuge tube.
 #.
 Centrifuge.
 1,500 rpm, 5 mins.